 If you have cut or sliced your jalapeños, place them in an airtight container or freezer bag, so they don’t dry out.
 You can also use foil or plastic wrap to do the job.
 Just make sure that all the air is squeezed out.

 Maybe you’ve bought bottled or canned jalapeños.
 If so, store the unopened can in a dark, cool area away from heat.
 Once you open the can or jar, store the rest in the fridge under a tight seal.
 Remember: always keep them in the brine otherwise, they will go dry or grow mold.

 Fresh jalapeños will last 3-5 days at room temperature.
 But if you want to keep them fresher for longer, pop them in the fridge.
 They will last 1-2 weeks when refrigerated.
 Once sliced open, jalapeños will keep in the fridge for 3-4 days.

 Canned jalapeños can last 3-6 months after the best-by date on the label.
 Once opened, canned jalapeños can be stored in the fridge for 1-2 months.

 These dates are simply estimates based on the best quality of your jalapeños.
 You may still eat them past these dates if they show no signs of spoilage.
 However, use your discretion.
-If you’re holding onto your jalapeños for over 3 months, especially if they’re opened cans or fresh, it’s time to let go.
+If you’re holding onto your jalapeños for over three months, especially if they’re opened cans or fresh, it’s time to let go.

-Jalapeños may not spoil easily but after a few weeks, they will start to deteriorate in quality and flavor.
-Always keep a look-out for signs of spoilage such as a change in color or smell.
+Jalapeños may not spoil easily, but after a few weeks, they will start to deteriorate in quality and flavor.
+Always keep a lookout for signs of spoilage, such as a change in color or smell.